lucidrains/sinkhorn-transformer/README.md

 ---

-This will eventually be a reproduction of the work outlined in <a href="https://arxiv.org/abs/2002.11296">Sparse Sinkhorn Attention</a>.
+This is a reproduction of the work outlined in <a href="https://arxiv.org/abs/2002.11296">Sparse Sinkhorn Attention</a>, with additional enhancements.

 It includes a parameterized sorting network, using sinkhorn normalization to sample a permutation matrix that matches the most relevant buckets of keys to the buckets of queries.